COVID-19 Frequently Asked Questions

 - Download and complete the form, then submit it via fax at 1-800-FDA-0178.

-A: Currently, there are no FDA-approved products for the prevention or treatment of COVID-19.
-The FDA advises consumers to be cautious of websites and stores selling products that claim to prevent, treat, or cure COVID-19.
-If you have a question about a treatment found online, talk to your health care provider or doctor.
+A: The FDA advises consumers to be beware of websites and stores selling products that claim to prevent, treat, or cure COVID-19.
+If you have a question about a product sold online that claims to prevent, treat, or cure COVID-19, talk to your health care provider or doctor.

 - Complete and submit the report online; or